AyalaGottfried/Auto-Complete/README.md

 The purpose of the completion action is to make it easier for the user to find the most appropriate sentence.

-Once entering some text the user will get the five closest completions to the input.
+Once entering some text the user will get the five closest completions to the input from a big amount of data.

 If there are five sentences that the text is their sub-string, they will be returned.
 Otherwise will be returned sentences containing the sub-string with one of the changes - a missing letter, additional letter, or a replaced letter.